Combinatorial theorems in sparse random sets: Introduction

 Then, for every $\d > 0$, there exist positive constants $\e$ and $C$ such that if $G$ is a random graph on $n$ vertices, where each edge is chosen independently with probability $p$ at least $C n^{-1/m_2(H)}$, then, with probability tending to 1 as $n$ tends to infinity, every $H$-free subgraph of $G$ with at least $\left(1 - \frac{1}{\chi(H)-1} - \e\right) e(G)$ edges may be made $(\chi(H)-1)$-partite by removing at most $\d p n^2$ edges. \end{conjecture}

 Another example where some success has been achieved is Szemer\'edi's theorem \cite{Sz75}.
-This celebrated theorem states that, for every positive real number $\delta$ and every natural number $k$, there exists a positive integer $n$ such that every subset of the set $[n]= \{1, 2, \cdots, n\}$ of size at least $\delta n$ contains an arithmetic progression of length $k$.
+This celebrated theorem states that, for every positive real number $\delta$ and every natural number $k$, there exists a positive integer $n$ such that every subset of the set $[n]= \{1, 2, \cdots, n\}$ of size at least $\delta n$ contains a $k$-term arithmetic progression.
 The particular case where $k = 3$ had been proved much earlier by Roth \cite{R53}, and is accordingly known as Roth's theorem.
 A sparse random version of Roth's theorem was proved by Kohayakawa, \L uczak and R\"{o}dl \cite{KLR96}.
-To state the theorem, let us say that a subset $I$ of the integers is $\delta$-\textit{Roth} if every subset of $I$ of size $\delta |I|$ contains an arithmetic progression of length 3.
+To state the theorem, let us say that a subset $I$ of the integers is $\delta$-\textit{Roth} if every subset of $I$ of size $\delta |I|$ contains a $3$-term arithmetic progression.
 We shall also write $[n]_p$ for a random set in which each element of $[n]$ is chosen independently with probability $p$.

 \begin{theorem} For every $\delta > 0$ there exist positive constants $c$ and $C$ such that

 \end{theorem}